There is no way to use a formula to get a valid URL from an attachment field.

 Then, use the public URL of your publicly hosted image to use in the body of your email.

-And if you’re already using Make, you can just send your automated emails from there as well.
+You can also send your automated emails from Make as well.

 If you’ve never used Make before, I’ve assembled a bunch of Make training resources in this thread.
 For example, here is one of the ways that you could instantly trigger a Make automation from Airtable.